 This is a collaborative post or advertisement.

 Teas have always been known as a natural remedy to a wide variety of diseases.
-In the eastern medicines, teas held a healing property where herbal teas played a crucial role to offer calming sensation and helped your body relax over stressful times.
+In eastern medicines, teas held a healing property where herbal teas played a crucial role to offer calming sensation and helping your body relax over stressful times.
 Introducing certain natural herbs, flowers and other botanicals wouldn’t have any side effects because of them being natural but is also a very low-cost investment into your daily wellness.

 Why Tea over Coffee?

 Tea is obtained from a plant called camellia Sinensis and is well known for its stimulating effect.
 Teas contain caffeine same as coffee is a known stimulant and energy booster.
 But people often prefer coffee for a quick burst of energy instead of tea.
 Teas are most often treated as a calming relaxing alternative to coffee making them relax on consumption.

 So it can be answered by understanding the entire composition of tea which is more than just caffeine.
 Most types of tea other than caffeine also contain a compound called L-theanine which promotes relaxation without numbing the effects of caffeine.
 L-theanine compliments the effects of caffeine by increasing focus and alertness while reducing the negative side effects of caffeine like jitteriness, increased anxiety, etc.

 Drinking bedtime tea has become a ritual where the calming effects of certain herbal tea initiate a sedative effect that helps people sleep better